Remember (The Walking Dead)

 "Remember" is the 12th episode of the fifth season of the postapocalyptic horror television series The Walking Dead, which aired on AMC on March 1, 2015.
 It was written by Channing Powell and directed by Greg Nicotero.
-In the episode, the group enters the Alexandria Safe-Zone and struggles to adapt to the community's normality and lifestyle, as well as distrusts their environment.
+In the episode, the group enters the Alexandria Safe-Zone and struggles to adapt to the community's normality and lifestyle, as well as distrusts within their environment.
 Several group members are interviewed by the shrewd former congresswoman, Alexandria leader, Deanna Monroe (Tovah Feldshuh), as they are given houses to live in.

 The episode introduces many prominent characters from Robert Kirkman's original source material, including Nicholas (Michael Traynor), Olivia (Ann Mahoney), Jessie Anderson (Alexandra Breckenridge) and her family, as well as a remixed version of the Monroes.
 It heavily adapts material from Volume 12 "Life Among Them", with major differences being the use of original characters such as Daryl Dixon and his struggle to adapt.

 Commentators lauded the episode, citing the introduction to the community and a new safe haven as providing fresh storytelling and a change in tone for the rest of the series.
 Several critics adulated Carol Peletier's character development and Melissa McBride's acting.
 The episode also had a rise in ratings from the previous episode with 14.43 million viewers in comparison to 13.44 million viewers in the previous week.

 This episode marks the debut of the young actress Katelyn Nacon, who plays Enid, an exclusive character for the television series.